hellobloom/share-kit-vue/README.md

 npm install --save @bloomprotocol/share-kit-vue
 ```

+### Known Installation Issues
+In the past we've received reports of users encountering problems with installation.
+The most likely cause is our [node-gyp](https://github.com/nodejs/node-gyp) dependecy.
+Please make sure you follow the [installation docs for your platform here](https://github.com/nodejs/node-gyp#installation) and if that doesn't work reach out.

 ## Usage

 `RequestElement` will render a QR code or button based on the client's platform.
 By defualt it will render a button when the client is mobile or tablet and on iOS.